alpersonalwebsite/react/2-Components.md

 export default App;
 ```

 At the moment, we have just one big and tied Component.
-However, we could split this Component into Sub-Components where each one cares just about one thing.
+However, we could split this Component into Sub-Components **where each one cares just about one thing**.
 We could decompose our previous example in something like (avoid being extremely granular)

 1. `App`: the whole - Purpose: renders our main component (UserList).